alexjeffburke/tellerium/README.md

 The only file format currently supported is output from Selenium IDE.
 Files in this format can be loaded directly, validated and executed.

+Tests can be exdecuted by the following engines:

+- Chromium (via Puppeteer)
+- Selenium Webdriver
+- Browsertack (using Selenium)

 > tests are executed headless in puppeteer by default

 ## Use